KenethGarcia/ClassiPyGRB/README.md

 ![](README_files/learning_rate_animation.gif)

 For _learning_rate_ lower than $200$, the previous global structure preserves, but for some higher values, the tSNE algorithm gets stuck again in a bad local minimum.
-The conclusion here is that in Swift Data, the learning_rate does not play a relevant role in tSNE convergence.
+The conclusion here is that in Swift Data, the learning_rate does not play a significant role in tSNE convergence.

 # Relevant subsets